Mortgage Closing Documents And Disclosures On Home Purchase

 Mortgage Application Process

-You’ll also provide information on your home or potential home purchase.
-Your loan officer should provide a pre-approval/pre-qualification letter that will state the amount of loan you are pre-approved for.
-This is a top end number and you as the purchaser needs to decide on if you want to max out your purchase and if you can live comfortably with that payment.
+Borrowers need to also provide information on home or potential home purchases.
+The loan officer should provide a pre-approval/pre-qualification letter that will state the number of loan borrowers are pre-approved for.
+This is a top-end number and the purchaser needs to decide if they want to max out the purchase and if they can live comfortably with that payment.

-This Statement will show you all fees and services associated with closing your loan, which typically will range from 4% – 7% of the loan amount.
+The old HUD-1 Settlement Form has been replaced by the Closing Disclosure.
+This Statement will show borrowers all fees and services associated with the closing of the home loan, which typically will range from 2% – 6% of the loan amount.

 Other Mortgage Closing Documents

-The statements that says all the information your provided was true.
-This is where it says you will live in the house and itl be your primary residence.
-This also will have you sign that you will keep the house in good repair.
+The statements will state and have borrowers affirm that all the information provided is true.
+This is where it says borrowers will live in the house and it will be the primary residence.
+This also will have borrowers sign that they will keep the house in good repair.